-Together with my paleo chocolate chip cookies, these gluten-free brownies have been one of my most popular recipes over the years.
+Together with my paleo chocolate chip cookies, my gluten-free brownies recipe have been one of my most popular recipes over the years.
 I have three different gluten-free flour options listed on that recipe (plus whole wheat flour for gluten-tolerating people) but readers wanted more.

 But that still wasn’t enough.
 So here’s another!
+Brownies with almond flour.
 And it’s the last one.
 5 flour options are enough! ;)

 I think I’ve now got everyone covered, at least from the flour perspective – you can choose from plain gluten-free flour, whole grain gluten-free flours (buckwheat + teff), a grain-free + nut-free flour (coconut flour) and now a grain-free nut flour version.

 Which flour is the best?

 If you’re wondering which version to make, you can choose whichever one you have the flour for.
 They all taste the same and have the same texture.

 If you’ve got them all, the coconut flour version is the cheapest.
 The original recipe, with teff, buckwheat or a GF 1:1 baking flour, is in the middle, and these almond flour brownies are the most expensive to make.

 They call for 1 1/3 cups (133 grams) of almond flour so these brownies don’t cost a fortune.
 They’re definitely cheaper than some other healthy brownie recipes that call for a cup of almond butter, half a cup of maple syrup, and so on.